She doesn’t do a lot of interviews. TMZ keeps reaching out. She ignores them.

-Or at least she wasn’t expecting it like that, not to that extent.
+Or at least she wasn’t expecting it like that, to that extent.

 She can’t reveal just how — it was kind of by accident, she wasn’t supposed to find out — but she had an inkling early on, before they even started filming, of who she was supposed to be on the show, i.e. who the producers wanted her to be, who they were going to make sure she was.
-It’s probably safe to say that the discovery affected her instantly hashtaggable behavior, to a certain extent at least.
-Not that she was intentionally living it up to their expectations, but when she was in front of the camera, it was always in the back of her mind.
+It’s probably safe to say that the discovery affected her instantly hashtaggable behavior, at least to a certain extent.
+Not that she was intentionally living it up to meet their expectations, but when she was in front of the camera, it was always in the back of her mind.

 At the end, it was all she could think about.
 (Which is why she felt “….nothing.”)

 “I was actually really pissed [when she left] because I realized at that point how they were making me look and I didn’t want to give them anything more to work with.”

-She did however, give them something they couldn’t work with, something they couldn’t include in the footage of her epic exit.
+She says she did, however, give them something they couldn’t work with, something they couldn’t include in the footage of her epic exit.
 It would have been too behind the curtain.
 And there just would have been too many bleeps.